Hotel Park MGM (formerly Monte Carlo Resort) in Las Vegas, Nevada is located on Las Vegas Boulevard, the so-called “Strip”.

 As usual in Las Vegas, there is also a hotel “Shopping Mall” (shopping mall), which is rather small with about 20 shops.

 The magician Lance Burton performed in the theatre for 14 years until September 2010.

-The hotel itself is 32 storeys high and has three wings.
+The hotel itself is 32 floors high and has three wings.
 The middle one is perpendicular to the strip and goes out to the back.
-The two side wings are each at an (estimated) 110 degree angle with respect to the middle wing.
+The two side wings are each at an (estimated) 110-degree angle with respect to the middle wing.
 The hotel has a total of approx. 3002 rooms, 257 of which are suites.
-In order to handle the large number of guests, there are about 30 check-in counters.
+In order to handle a large number of guests, there are about 30 check-in counters.

 There are three different lift areas, each with six large-capacity lifts.
 In one area guests are handled for floors 3-12, in the next 12-23, and in the third 23-32.

 The hotel’s allusion to Monte Carlo can only be seen on the façade, and no outstanding design features can be seen in the interior.

 On 25 January 2008, the building was severely damaged by a major fire.